rizwanakhtar7/project-4-server/README.md

 # Project 4: E-Learn - created using Django & React
-## Timeframe : *10 Days*
+## Timeframe : *7 Days*
-### Goal:

-Build an application using Django, PostgresSQL, React full-stack application

-## Technologies Applied:

-- HTML5
-- CSS3
-- React
-- Git
-- GitHub
-- Google Fonts
-- Animate.css library
-- Cloudinary
-- PostgreSQL
-- Django
-- Python
-- Heroku and Netlify
-- Excalidraw

-## Overview:
+## Overview

-This was my final project at General Assembly, given 7 days to build a full stack website using Django, PostgreSQL and React.
-As a pair, we decided to go for a E-Learn application aimed at anyone who wants to learn in subject areas Computing, English, Science and Maths.
-The website allows a user to register as an Instructor or Learner.
-The Instructor can post courses, lessons, assessments whilst a learner can take tests and view lessons to indicate how strong they are in a lesson.
+This was my final project at General Assembly, given 7 days to build a full-stack website using Django, PostgreSQL and React.
+As a pair, Abubakar and I decided to go for a E-Learn application aimed at anyone who wants to learn in subject areas Computing, English, Science and Maths.
+The website allows a user to register as an instructor or learner.
+The instructor can post courses, lessons, assessments whilst a learner can take tests and view lessons to indicate how strong they are in a lesson.

 ![Deployed App](image/deployed-app.png)